• Home

 Burning soy wax means lighting a biodegradable resource on fire.
 Therefore, it doesn’t release harmful carcinogens and toxins into the air.
 Soy candles are ideal for those looking to keep their air quality at a clean and healthy level.

-In addition to keeping your air clear, the lack of soot and toxins allows soy wax to possess a stronger fragrance.
 The chemicals in paraffin wax obstruct the aromas.
 Clean-burning soy candles lead to stronger fragrances that keep your home smelling just how you want it to.

 Many people turn to soy candles because they are more durable.
 Soy wax can burn 50% longer than paraffin wax.
 They also don’t get as hot as paraffin wax candles, making soy candles a safer alternative for the home.